Hello and welcome fellow earthling!

 A blog by Faine Bellord

 A creator, writer, and fellow seeker of meaning in nature’s rhythms.
 I’m a marketer by profession, an artist and aspiring poet by passion and a nature-lover at heart.
-Over time, my longing for quiet skies and singing birds found expression in this blog — my little corner of the internet where curiosity, creativity, and care intersect.
+Over time, my longing for wild places and singing birds found expression in this blog.
+It’s my little corner of the internet where curiosity, creativity, and care intersect.

 Standing among the giant cacti in the botanical gardens of Gran Canaria.